ventus-ag/docs/_docs/tutorials/kubeflow.md

 tags: [ featured, tutorial, kubernetes, kubeflow ]
 # permalink: /new-Linux-VM-using-Ventus/
 ---
-# Deploing kubeflow using kubernetes
+# Runing ML pipeline using Kubeflow on Kubernetes
 {: .no_toc }
 ---

 {% include alert.html type="info" title="Kubeflow - The Machine Learning Toolkit for Kubernetes" content="The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." %}

-{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes and KKubeflow in order to compile, train and serve modul of machine learning." %}
+{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes and Kubeflow in order to compile, train and serve model of machine learning." %}

 ## Table of contents
 {: .no_toc .text-delta }